wp-plugins/amazon-link/readme.txt

 Browse the default included templates to see some examples of how the keywords can be used.

-Note: the Amazon widgets are currently not supported in some locales (e.g. Canada).
+Note: the Amazon widgets are currently not supported in some locales (e.g. Canada, Spain & Italy).

 = What templates are included with the plugin? =